 New moose calves are also on the menu starting in early summer.
 These babies are "followers" rather than "hiders" and are able to keep up with their mothers shortly after birth.

-TIP: Game music changes when you are near a mother ungulate that has a newborn hidden nearby.
+TIP: Game music usually changes when you are near a mother ungulate that has a newborn hidden nearby.

 Pup Health